A5kar/A5kar.github.io/_posts/2022-01-03-probability-models-and-axioms.markdown

 ### Set algebra

 The properties below come from the basic [properties of set algebra](https://en.wikipedia.org/wiki/Algebra_of_sets).
 You should know them by heart (especially the De Morgan's law).
-You may add them in case you have some spare space and if they keep slipping out of your mind.
+You may add them in the case you have some spare space and if they keep slipping out of your mind.

 |Property|Formula|
 |-|:-:|